Most interesting landmarks of Mauritius

 - Pamplemousses Botanical Garden – Mauritius.
 Beautiful tropical garden with numerous rare plants.
 Garden was set in 1767.

-Described wonders of Mauritius
+Described landmarks of Mauritius

 Several beautiful islands in Indian ocean form the state of Mauritius.
 These islands are distant from each other and very diverse.